colinmurphy1/onkyo-remote/readme.md

 By Colin Murphy, 2022

-Onkyo-remote exposes the eISCP protocol Onkyo home audio equipment uses into a REST API.
+Onkyo-remote exposes the eISCP protocol Onkyo/Integra/newer Pioneer home audio equipment uses into a REST API.
 It utilizes a self-built library that sends and receives eISCP commands from a receiver using documentation from Onkyo.

 In the future it will also provide a JavaScript-based web remote that can be used to control the receiver instead of interfacing with an API.

 ## Usage

-Set the receiver's IP address, and optionally the port the web server listens on.

-    export RECEIVER_IP="192.168.1.180"
-    export HTTP_PORT="8080"

-Start the service...
+Make a copy of the `config.example.yaml` file and change the IP address to the IPv4 address of your Onkyo/Integra receiver.
+You can also make other setting changes, for example to disable the eISCP logging.

+Once done, you may start the service like so:

-    go run main.go
+    go run main.go -config ./config.yaml

+Optionally, you may also compile the software and run it:

+    go build
+    ./onkyo-remote -config ./config.yaml

 Open a web browser and navigate to http://localhost:8080/api/status.
 You should get a response returning the general status of the receiver.